brentgroves/repsys/a_status/a_data_analysis/dimensional_guage/gauge.md

 Thanks,
 Brent

+## Oct 30 Meeting

+- meeting with Marposs techical support.
+- get recommended serial device server.
+- configure Marposs
+  - output data to serial port
+  - output csv file to windows share
+  - Include if there was a tool change in output

 ## CSV PROS

 - Marposs gauage is a full computer and is connected to the network via a network cable but no testing was done on it yet.
 Config request to connect it to a shared folder.